miraland-labs/solarti-web3.js/README.md

 [code-style-prettier-image]: https://img.shields.io/badge/code_style-prettier-ff69b4.svg?style=flat-square
 [code-style-prettier-url]: https://github.com/prettier/prettier

-# Solarti JavaScript API for Miraland derived from Solana JavaScript API
+# Solarti JavaScript API for Miraland derived from Miraland JavaScript API

-This is forked/cloned and dedicated to Miraland blockchain with almost same API specifications as Solana Javascript API [JSON RPC API](https://docs.solana.com/apps/jsonrpc-api)
+This is forked/cloned and dedicated to Miraland blockchain with almost same API specifications as Miraland Javascript API [JSON RPC API](https://docs.miraland.top/apps/jsonrpc-api)

 ## Documentation and examples

- - [The Solana Cookbook](https://solanacookbook.com/) has extensive task-based documentation using this library.
+ - [The Miraland Cookbook](https://miralandcookbook.com/) has extensive task-based documentation using this library.
- - For more detail on individual functions, see the [latest API Documentation](https://solana-labs.github.io/solana-web3.js/)
+ - For more detail on individual functions, see the [latest API Documentation](https://miraland-labs.github.io/solarti-web3.js/)

 ## Installation